RedPointGlobal/redpoint-rpi/docs/secrets-management.md

   -n <namespace>
 ```

-> **Why K8s Secrets for these?** The SDK provider enables RPI services to read application secrets (database credentials, connection strings, API keys) directly from Secrets Manager at runtime.
-However, the ingress controller, Snowflake JDBC driver, and CA trust store require secrets mounted as files and cannot call Secrets Manager themselves.
+> **Why K8s Secrets for file-based secrets?** The ingress controller, Snowflake JDBC driver, and CA trust store require secrets mounted as files and cannot call Secrets Manager themselves.
 These must exist as Kubernetes Secrets before deploying.
+On Azure, these can be synced from Key Vault via CSI SecretProviderClass instead.

 #### Overrides